everywhere-computer/docs/src/content/docs/who-participates.md

 ## **As a Function Author**

 Try your hand at writing functions and workflow templates for the Everywhere Computer.
-They compile to Wasm[^1] and can be run by anyone in the network.
+They compile to Wasm (WebAssembly) and can be run by anyone in the network.

 * **Front-End Devs:** Get backend capabilities that run local-first, on your users' devices, and run at scale on the Everywhere Computer when needed.
 * **Rust(aceans):** Rust is the native language of our Homestar nodes, and is ready for you to author in today.